Synchrotron: Injection procedure

-Unlike in a cyclotron, synchrotrons are unable to accelerate particles from zero kinetic energy; one of the obvious reasons for this is that its closed particle path would be cut by a device that emits particles.
+Unlike a cyclotron, synchrotrons are unable to accelerate particles from zero kinetic energy; one of the obvious reasons for this is that its closed particle path would be cut by a device that emits particles.
 Thus, schemes were developed to inject pre-accelerated particle beams into a synchrotron.
 The pre-acceleration can be realized by a chain of other accelerator structures like a linac, a microtron or another synchrotron; all of these in turn need to be fed by a particle source comprising a simple high voltage power supply, typically a Cockcroft–Walton generator.

 Starting from an appropriate initial value determined by the injection energy, the field strength of the dipole magnets is then increased.
 If the high energy particles are emitted at the end of the acceleration procedure, e.g. to a target or to another accelerator, the field strength is again decreased to injection level, starting a new injection cycle.
 Depending on the method of magnet control used, the time interval for one cycle can vary substantially between different installations.

 History and development

+First generation synchrotrons

 The synchrotron principle was proposed by Vladimir Veksler in 1944.
 Edwin McMillan constructed the first electron synchrotron in 1945, arriving at the idea independently, having missed Veksler's publication (which was only available in a Soviet journal, although in English).